wzhsysu/wzhsysu.github.io/_pages/about.md

 If you are interested in joining VIPS, please feel free to reach out via [email](mailto:zhihua.wang@my.cityu.edu.hk).

 # 🔥 News
+- *2026.02*: &nbsp;One paper was accepted by IEEE Transaction on Image Processing.
+Congratulations to Chao Huang.
-- *2026.01*: &nbsp;One paper was accepted by Pattern Recognition.
+- *2026.01*: &nbsp;Two papers were accepted by Pattern Recognition.
 Congratulations to Runhao Zeng.
 <!--- *2026.01*: &nbsp;I have moved to the School of Cyberscience and Technology at SYSU, where I am excited to begin a new chapter in my academic career and research journey. -->

 # 📝 Publications